Installation

 Warning

-Using sudo tesseract may bypass active virtual environments and shadow the tesseract command with conflicting executables.
-To avoid this, make sure you’re using the correct tesseract executable, or add your user to the docker group (and omit sudo).
+Using sudo tesseract may bypass your virtual environment and shadow the tesseract command with conflicting executables.
+Instead, add your user to the docker group and omit sudo.

 Runtime installation

-Invoking the Tesseract Runtime directly without Docker can be useful for debugging during Tesseract creation and non-containerized deployment (see here).
-To install it, run:
+Installing the Tesseract Runtime directly (without Docker) is useful for debugging during Tesseract creation and for non-containerized deployment (see Running Tesseracts without containers).
+To install it:

 $ pip install tesseract-core[runtime]